Challenge: Moving Away from a Paper Intake System

-The core of Vanessa Behan’s crisis nursery is relationship, but completing required paperwork limited the time available to assist families.
+The core of Vanessa Behan’s crisis nursery is the relationships, but completing the required paperwork limited the time available to assist families.
 Every time a child was dropped off at the Nursery, a family support specialist met with the family in the Crisis Nursery’s living room setting and began to grow their relationship.
 First, they needed to complete a stack of paperwork that took between fifteen and twenty minutes to fill out.
 Little time was left to provide meaningful assistance.

 A secondary issue developed when state licensing mandated that all their intake paperwork be stored for a minimum of seven years after they stop doing business, a dramatic change from holding each case for five years after their last visit.
 Their fifteen filing cabinets of paperwork would grow continually, causing a storage issue.

 With no intention to close their doors, the Crisis Nursery needed to find a solution that would streamline their tedious paper and pen intake process while maintaining the safety of every child in their care.
-They sought to upgrade to an automated system that would save information digitally, eliminating the need for onsite storage and allowing for more time to build relationships with parents.
+They sought to upgrade to an automated system that would save the information digitally, eliminating the need for onsite storage and allowing for more time to build relationships with parents.
 Moved by this non-profit’s care for the community of Spokane, IntelliTect offered to do the project at cost.

 The IntelliTect engineers took on the project and created a framework to simplify the process of creating great websites.
 As a result, they built the web-based system quickly.
 This new system allowed for much more than the Crisis Nursery was expecting.

 - Call log – organizes and catalogs all calls received

 - Intake screen – information is gathered during the first visit and then saved and confirmed during future visits